entomologyx/work-with-wordlists/README.md

 flallcofcharswl.py:
 creates a wordlist containing all combinations of a charset(default=all lower and upercase letters + numbers 0-9) of a fixed length(pwlen)
 e.G.: charset = ['a', 'b', 'c' ]; pwlen = 3 -> aaa aab aac aba abb abc aca acb acc baa bab bac bba bbb bbc bca bcb bcc caa cab cac cba cbb cbc cca ccb ccc

+allcofcharswl.py:
+creates a wordlist containing all combinations of a charset(default=all lower and upercase letters + numbers 0-9) up until a fixed length(pwlen)
+e.G.: charset = ['a', 'b', 'c']; pwlen = 2 -> a b c aa ab ac ba bb bc ca cb cc

 wltocharset.py:
 takes a wordlist(needs to be named wordlist.txt) and gives out a ready to use charset list to the console which you can use in the other provided scripts that work with charsets